josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🗂️_signature_silence_drift.md

 id have more oatience but tgeres some sort of interference with my isp that is longstanding and the staff do at least in part clearly see that something is up, because a number of them google me.

 no shade, i just want to see what you guys are seeing that looks so weird.

+similar acts of taking me off apo/auto registers at city council level is an ongoing thing.

+its like a little cluster of too many ants near sugar and honestly that honey is mine and they shouldmt even be here.

 # 🗂️ Field Log — Drift Between Nodes